Skip to content

 if not re.fullmatch(mastodon_username_pattern, username):

-'Mastodon username should be in the format "@username@domain"!'
+message = 'Mastodon username should be in the format "@username@domain"!'

-if network == "StackOverflow":
+elif network == "StackOverflow":

 stackoverflow_username_pattern = r"\d+\/[^\/]+"